William-N-Havard/opus-corpus-parser/README.md

 **URL**: URL of file to be downloaded (e. g. http://opus.nlpl.eu/download.php?f=OpenSubtitles/ro.tar.gz)

 **--outdir**: Path where processed files will be saved.
-If not path is provided, path name will be derived automatically
+If no path is provided, path name will be derived automatically

 **--ext**: Extension that will be given to the processed files